Valery Tsepkalo: 2020 presidential campaign

-Criminal Prosecution
+Criminal prosecution

 To finance the election campaign Tsepkalo sold his 418.3 m2 house on leaseback terms but did not stop using the premises.
 On 24 June 2020, a Belarusian businessman of Turkish origin Sedat Igdegji turned to the General Prosecutor's office with a lawsuit against Tsepkalo.
 According to Igdegji, when Tsepkalo was the director of HTP, he accepted a $200 thousand bribe in the form of building the mansion and $1 mln in cash and secured Igdegji a win of a construction contract for HTP.
 When Igdegji refused to pay additional money, Tsepkalo allegedly facilitated the annulment of the company's license.
 Igdegji claimed that he had $15 mln losses.
 Igdegji witnessed that Tsepkalo in private mentioned his offshores in Cyprus.
 Answering these accusations, Tsepkalo stated that Igdegji's company failed to uphold the tasks and was suspended by Prime Minister Mikhail Myasnikovich.
 Both sides accused each other of perjury and offense.
 In the letter to the General Prosecutor Igdegji claimed that his family members and he had received threats, though allegedly the sue had no connection to Tsepkalo's political activity.
 Igdegji confirmed that he reported the bribery with a few years delay and tried to prevent Tsepkalo from using the money on his election campaign.
 Tsepkalo believed the sue was a deliberate provocation.
 No Tsepkalo's representatives visited the first court session.

-On February 8, 2021, the Investigative Committee of Belarus sent General Prosecutor's Office a request for Tsepkalo's extradition.
+On 8 February 2021 the Investigative Committee of Belarus sent General Prosecutor's Office a request for Tsepkalo's extradition.
 He was accused of corruption and bribery.
-On February 11, 2021, the Latvian General Prosecutor was noted and requested to extradite Tsepkalo.
+On 11 February 2021 the Latvian General Prosecutor was noted and requested to extradite Tsepkalo.
 Same requests were made according several other opposition leaders who left abroad.
-On July 7, 2021, Latvia officially refused to give any of them out.
+On 7 July 2021 Latvia officially refused to give any of them out.

 In October 2022, "a group of citizens united under the general leadership of Valery Tsepkalo" was recognized as an extremist formation by the Belarusian Ministry of Internal Affairs.

-Forced emigration
+On 7 April 2023 Valery Tsepkalo was sentenced in absentia by a court in Belarus to 17 years of prison, a fine and a five-year ban on holding public office.